sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 }
 ```

-You can then use that component in other components just like you would any other HTML element:
+Then you can use that component in other components just like any other HTML element:

 ```jsx
 import TopBar from "./TopBar"